Wildhoney/Switzerland/README.md

 > Note: You need to import `element` if you're using the JSX syntax.

-Interestingly due to <span style="color: #ff0000">Switzerland</span>'s focus on interoperability you are now able to use `swiss-cheese` as a standard HTML component due to [Custom Elements](https://www.w3.org/TR/custom-elements/).
+Interestingly due to Switzerland's focus on interoperability you are now able to use `swiss-cheese` as a standard HTML component due to [Custom Elements](https://www.w3.org/TR/custom-elements/).

 ```javascript
 const swissCheese = document.createElement('swiss-cheese');
 document.body.appendChild(swissCheese);
 ```

-Needless to say that our `swiss-cheese` component is fairly uninteresting as it never updates. <span style="color: #ff0000">Switzerland</span> allows you to add behaviours to your components by applying middleware via `pipe` or `compose`.
+Needless to say that our `swiss-cheese` component is fairly uninteresting as it never updates.
+Switzerland allows you to add behaviours to your components by applying middleware via `pipe` or `compose`.
 Middleware allows you to incrementally compose an object of `props` to pass into your component.

 Let's allow our users to add cheeses to our `swiss-cheese` component by updating the element's attributes &mdash; for this we can either build our own, or use the pre-existing `attrs` middleware.